yahi99/corporate-website/README.md

 # corporate-website
-This repository holds the Bright Softwares corporate websote
+This repository holds the Bright Softwares corporate website